aligerum/smol/doc/Commands/console.md

 See each Core Type's documentation regarding their console integration.

+# Plugins

+Plugins can also provide functionality by name.
+For example, the `smol-plugin-user` plugin will be available as `user` within the console.

 # Global Packages

 The `smol` package and any packages you have installed via `npm` within your project are also available globally, just by accessing them by name.
 For example, if you install `moment`, you can immediately begin using it by running `moment()` rather than having to first run `const moment = require('moment')`.

+Each package is named as camelCase, so the package `smol-core-express` is available `smolCoreExpress` within the console.

 # await Keyword